vikramaH/links/AI and LLMs.md

 ollama run llama2:7b "your prompt" ==> to run a downloaded model ;  ollama run model_name:params

+==> Quantization is all about reducing the weights of costs of loosing model’s precision.
+In simple terms, quantization adjusts weight precision, decreases model size, and allows running on less powerful hardware without significant accuracy loss. **Ollama supports quantized models**
+Normally a model will use 16-bit floating point values for parameters; however, by clipping these values to smaller units (8/4-bit) the size can be reduced with minimal to no quality drop, resulting in lower memory usage and faster results.

+modelfile ==> for integrating models from other sources, or your own model

+Ollama-powered (Python) apps to make devs life easier ==> Ollama running in background is accessible as any regular REST API.
+* pip install ollama
+* import ollama

 RAM requirement for running LLM
 ===
 The actual size of the model you can run is going to be dependent on how much memory you have available.
 A decent rule is that the model will occupy 2x the memory of the parameter size: 2b/4gb, 7b/14gb, etc.
 The main exception to this rule is models that have been modified to use smaller values for stored parameters (quantization).
-Normally a model will use 16-bit floating point values for parameters; however, by clipping these values to smaller units (8/4-bit) the size can be reduced with minimal to no quality drop, resulting in lower memory usage and faster results.